Skip to main content

 Battle for the Boot is an annual shoe collection that supports the efforts of Shoeman Water Project to provide clean water to developing countries.

-Drop shoes off at donation sites throughout campus and the St. Louis community.
-Please assure that each pair of shoes is matching, free of holes and bound together (tie laces together, connect by rubber band or string, or enclose in a small bag).
+Drop off shoes at donation sites throughout campus and the St. Louis community.
+Each pair of shoes should match, be free of holes and be bound together (tie laces together, connect by rubber band or string, or enclose in a small bag).

-You can also help by starting a collection site, volunteering to help sort the donated shoes and spreading the word across campus during the drive.
+You can also help by starting a collection site, volunteering to sort the donated shoes, and spreading the word across campus during the drive.

 For more information, contact Yvonne McCool at yvonne.mccool@slu.edu or 314-977-8957.